giacomomarchioro/PyEnergyDiagrams/README.md

 import matplotlib.pyplot as plt plt.show()
 ```
-The results is displayed above.
+The results are displayed above.

 ## Electron boxes
 Also electron boxes can be added, the electron spin is automatically changed following the aufbau principle.